puetzp/pullconf/documentation/src/configuration/triggers.md

 Triggers are closely tied to the [execute](resources/execute.md) resource.
 Every resource has the ability to trigger an [execute](resources/execute.md) resource through the `triggers` meta-parameter.
 Just like `requires` this meta-parameter is available to all resources by default.

-An [execute](resources/execute.md) resource that is triggered by other resources is only applied when at least one of those resources is applied successfully:
+When the `passive` parameter of an [execute](resources/execute.md) resource is set to `true`, the resource only applies when triggered by other resources and at least one of those resources has been applied successfully:

-* when the resource is successfully created
+* when the triggering resource is successfully created
-* when the resource is successfully deleted
+* when the triggering resource is successfully deleted
-* when the resource is successfully updated
+* when the triggering resource is successfully updated

 When multiple resources are configured to trigger the same [execute](resources/execute.md) resource, the latter is applied only once, after each of those resources have run to completion.